 All of that said, as a service, PhotoPass is wonderful.
 This is because all of the photographers will take photos of you with your camera for free.
 We use this free service all the time, and while the photos don’t always turn out well, it’s nice to have Cast Members conveniently located in front of icons to take photos of us.

-The big benefit is the on-ride photos.
-Disney normally sells these for $14.95 a pop, which I think is a bit excessive, but people buy them.
+Perhaps the single biggest benefit is the on-ride photos.
+Disney normally sells these for $15 a pop, which I think is a bit excessive, but people buy them.
 We love making funny (well, we think they’re funny, you can be the judge of that…) faces for these on-ride photos, and although we have never purchased an on-ride photo, we love them.
 There have been cases where we’ve come really close to buying these photos, but the price always dissuades us.
-So for us, this was where the real value of PhotoPass+ could be found.
+So for us, this was where the real value of Memory Maker can be found.

 Do you agree or disagree?
 Like PhotoPass or hate it?
-Have you tried PhotoPass+ or are you considering trying one of them?
+Have you tried Memory Maker or PhotoPass+ One Week?
+Are you considering trying one of them?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!